jagrut14/Easy-DataAnalysis/README.md

 # Easy Data Anaysis

 Hello,
-I've tried to create a proper UI for the everyday Data Analysis task that I do on a regular basis.
+I've tried to create an easy Web UI for the Data Analysis tasks that I do on a regular basis.

 It includes two Sections
 1. EDA.
 2. Visualisation.

 Technologies Used:
--Python
+1. Python
--Streamlit
+2. Streamlit
--Heroku
+3. Heroku

 Link to the web app: https://easy-data-analysis.herokuapp.com/